corbt/typosaurus/README.md

   print("hello world")
 ```

-Typosaurus would split the code into substrings (currently naively based on whitespace) eg `['def', 'hello():', 'print("hello', 'world")']`.
+Typosaurus would split the code into substrings (currently naively based on whitespace) as `['def', 'hello():', 'print("hello', 'world")']`.
 It then rearranges the context around each substring into a prompt in a special [fill-in-the-middle format](https://huggingface.co/bigcode/santacoder#fill-in-the-middle) SantaCoder was trained on.

 For example, for the `hello():` substring above it would create a prompt like this